andreasabel/wksh-tt-lambda/README.md

 are given, and path matrices are also defined as block matrices of adjacency matrices in order to count reduction orbits.

-### Hugo Herbelin (INRIA Paris), Proving with side effects

-We shall explore how to use memory assignment to express forcing in direct style, the same way as classical logic can be seen as direct style for the double-negation translation.
-In particular, our attention shall be retained by a new and short proof with memory assignment of Gödel's completeness theorem.